tonda2/ESP8266-BTC-Ticker/README.md

 /----CURRENT TO-DO LIST----\

 1. Model and 3D print an enclosure for the device.
-2. Show instructions on screen when setting up WiFi.
+2. <del>Show instructions on screen when setting up WiFi.</del> Done
-3. Add OTA update functionality.